This article was written by Lemberg Law staff, and reviewed by Sergei Lemberg, the managing attorney of Lemberg Law.

 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

 As of April 2017, the Better Business Bureau reported 23 closed Fidelity Creditor Service complaints over the previous few decades, including 6 closed Fidelity Creditor Service complaints over the past 12 months.
 The BBB provides Fidelity Creditor Service an F rating.
 Additionally, Justia lists two Fidelity Creditor Service complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, and one alleging violations of the Fair Credit Reporting Act.
-Moreover, the Consumer Financial Protection Bureau (CFPB) lists 57 closed Fidelity Creditor Service complaints for 2016.
+Moreover, the Consumer Financial Protection Bureau (CFPB) lists 57 closed FCS complaints for 2016.

 Fidelity Creditor Service